eisberg-labs/react-components/packages/google-maps-leaflet-tile-layer/README.md

 If you 👍 or use this project, consider giving it a ★, thanks! 🙌

 # Installation
-Prerequisite is to have material library already installed.
+Prerequisite is to have leaflet library already installed.
 ```sh
 npm i --save leaflet@1.9.3 react-leaflet@^4.2.0
 ```